bernie4375/FCL-potential-autoISF/README.md

      To view odt files, click on desired file, then click on "download raw" button in the (smaller, middle) grey field

-     Section o1   line  172
+     Section o1   line  172  to be checked

-     Section 02  requires dev/early testers review in lines 2, 23, 67, 110, 176 and 191
+     Section 02  requires dev/early testers review in lines 25 and 110
-                Uncertainties relate especially to the 1-minute Libre3 integration which the author does not use
+                Uncertainties relate to the 1-minute Libre3
+                which the author does not use

      Section 04 requires reviw in lines 472 and 475